sigma-z/simtt/README.md

 ## Project status

+The project is inspired by [badcrocodile / cltt](https://github.com/badcrocodile/cltt).

+### Implemented features

 This is an early project state.
 At the moment the tool can do:
 - start a timer
 - update the start of a timer
 - stop a timer
 - update the stop of a timer
 - status whether a timer is running or not

+### Limitations

+- at the moment it is not possible to track times across days

 ## Quick command overview